koajs/koa/docs/api/response.md

 # Response

-  A Koa `Response` object is an abstraction on top of node's vanilla response object, providing additional functionality that is useful for every day HTTP server development.
+  A Koa `Response` object is an abstraction on top of Node's vanilla response object, providing additional functionality that is useful for every day HTTP server development.